SPANISH NATIONALITY LAW 12/2015

 Requirements

-2. Prove the special link with Spain
+2. Prove the special connection with Spain

-3. Test of Knowledge of Spain (CCSE)
+3. Spanish Knowledge Test (CCSE)

 4. DELE language test in the case of citizens of non-Spanish speaking countries.